makuto/Liked-Saved-Image-Downloader/README.md

 # Reddit User Image Scraper

-Use this awesome Python 2 or 3 script to download all of your reddit and/or Tumblr saved and upvoted/liked images/imgur albums to disk.
+Use this awesome Python 2 or 3 script to download

-The script will also write reddit saved comments to a .json file.
+* Images
+* Gifs
+* Imgur Albums
+* Comments
+...which you've marked as Liked, Hearted, or Saved from
+* Reddit
+* Tumblr
+...to disk!

 ## Directions